Science, Technology & Society (STSC)

 STSC 3185 Global Radiation History: Living in the Atomic Age 1945-Present

 In this seminar, students will engage with broad experiences of radiation risk since 1945, of Navajo uranium miners, scientists producing and testing nuclear weapons, physicians studying those exposed to radiation, Japanese survivors of the atomic bombings, and of the Fukushima nuclear disaster, and others.
 We will read novels and poetry relating to the atomic bombings and other radiation incidents, consider the protracted and complex ethical debate about nuclear risk, meet with artists who have contributed to the public debate, participate in meetings with survivors and scientists, museum professionals, activists, and others, and work together to come to understand the impact of the atomic bombs, the rise of nuclear energy, and the continuing legacies of radiation exposure and risk today.
-This is a Penn Global Seminar that involves travel to Japan in May 2023.
+This is a Penn Global Seminar that involves travel.

 Also Offered As: HSOC 3185